atulbhartiproff/shareit_clone/README.md

 ## Authors

-Just me , myself and I for now
+Just me , myself and I for now.
+Also this repo was highly inspired by another repo on github which i forgot, if somebody remembers just remind me.

 ## License